DanielWielanek/HAL/README.md

    * Simplify Buffer class (use pointers instead of int maps?)
    * Consider using std::function for custom class cuts
    * Add macro-level cut generator
+   * Set flag IDS of cuts to something like ID to avoid confusion

    * remove templates of jobs
    * remove templates of cuts